wiresketch/WireframeSketcherIcons/README.md

 # Files

-* source - original sources created using Inkscape
+* source - original sources in SVG format created using Inkscape
-* export - exported icons in PNG format in 4 different sizes
+* export - exported icons in PNG format at 4 different sizes and as clean SVG

 # License